cloudstateio/cloudstate/RATIONALE.md

 —Jonas et al, ['Cloud computing simplified: a Berkeley view on serverless computing'](https://arxiv.org/abs/1902.03383)

-# Elevator Pitch

-## Scalable Compute needs Scalable State

-Bringing _stateful_ microservices, and the power of _reactive_ technologies to the Cloud Native ecosystem breaks down the final impediment standing in the way of a _Serverless platform for general-purpose application development_, true elastic scalability, and global deployment in the Kubernetes ecosystem.
-The marriage of Knative and Akka Cluster on Kubernetes allows applications to not only scale efficiently, but to manage distributed state reliably at scale while maintaining its global or local level of data consistency, opening up for a whole range of new addressable use-cases.

-## TL;DR
+# TL;DR

 *   The Serverless Developer Experience, from development to production, is revolutionary and will grow to dominate the future of Cloud Computing
-    *   FaaS is however— with its ephemeral, stateless, and short-lived functions—only the first step/implementation of the Serverless Developer Experience.
+    *   FaaS is however— with its ephemeral, stateless, and short-lived functions—only the first step and implementation of the Serverless Developer Experience.
     *   FaaS is great for processing intensive, parallelizable workloads, moving data from A to B providing enrichment and transformation along the way.
-But it is quite limited and constrained in what use-cases it addresses well, which makes it very hard/inefficient to implement traditional application development and distributed systems protocols.
+But it is quite limited and constrained in what use-cases it addresses well, which makes it very hard and inefficient to implement traditional application development and distributed systems protocols.
-*   What's needed is a next generation Serverless platform and programming model for  general-purpose application development (e.g. microservices, streaming pipelines, ML, etc.).
+*   What's needed is a next generation Serverless platform and programming model for  general-purpose application development (e.g. microservices, streaming pipelines, AI/ML, etc.).
-    *   One that lets us implement use cases such as: shopping carts, user sessions, transactions, ML models training, low-latency prediction serving, job scheduling, and more.
+    *   One that lets us implement common use-cases such as: shopping carts, user sessions, transactions, ML models training, low-latency prediction serving, job scheduling, and much more.
     *   What is missing is support for long-lived virtual stateful services, a way to manage distributed state in a scalable and available fashion, and options for choosing the right consistency model for the job.
-*   This next generation Serverless can be built on Knative/Kubernetes, gRPC, and Akka (Cluster, Persistence, etc.).
+*   We are tackling these problems by attempting to build this next generation Serverless on Knative/Kubernetes, gRPC, and Akka (Cluster, Persistence, etc.), with a rich set of client APIs (JavaScript, Go, Python, Java, Scala, etc.)

 # Introduction

-## Definition
+Bringing _stateful_ microservices, streaming, and the power of _reactive_ technologies to the Cloud Native ecosystem breaks down the final impediment standing in the way of a _Serverless platform for general-purpose application development_, true elastic scalability, and global deployment in the Kubernetes ecosystem.
+The marriage of Knative and Akka Cluster on Kubernetes allows applications to not only scale efficiently, but to manage distributed state reliably at scale while maintaining its global or local level of data consistency, opening up for a whole range of new addressable use-cases.

+## What does Serverless mean?

 Serverless means different things to different people.
 Many people consider it the same as Function-as-a-Service (FaaS), but we see it as much more than that: a new category of PaaS, where the key point is the Developer Experience, supporting the full life-cycle of the application, not the programming API of its latest incarnation.

-The definition from the paper[ 'Serverless computing: economic and architectural impact'](https://www.doc.ic.ac.uk/~rbc/papers/fse-serverless-17.pdf), by Adzic et al. paints a broader picture: _"'Serverless' refers to a new generation of platform-as-a-service offerings where the infrastructure provider takes responsibility for receiving client requests and responding to them, capacity planning, task scheduling, and operational monitoring.
+The definition from the paper[ 'Serverless computing: economic and architectural impact'](https://www.doc.ic.ac.uk/~rbc/papers/fse-serverless-17.pdf), by Adzic et al. paints a broader picture:
+> _"'Serverless' refers to a new generation of platform-as-a-service offerings where the infrastructure provider takes responsibility for receiving client requests and responding to them, capacity planning, task scheduling, and operational monitoring.
 Developers need to worry only about the logic for processing client requests."_

 ## What's wrong with Serverless?